vboyev-MSFT/defender-docs/defender-endpoint/mde-sap-windows-server.md

 3. **Remember that real-time protection is enabled by default on Windows Server**.
 If problems are identified that might be related to Defender for Endpoint, it's recommended to [configure exclusions](defender-endpoint-antivirus-exclusions.md) and/or [open a support case](contact-support.md) via the [Microsoft Defender portal](https://security.microsoft.com).

-4. **Have the SAP Basis team and your security team work together on Defender for Endpoint deployment**.
+4. **Have the SAP Basis team and your security team work together on your Defender for Endpoint deployment**.
 The two teams need to jointly create a phased deployment, testing, and monitoring plan.

 5. **Use tools like PerfMon (Windows) to create a performance baseline before deploying and activating Defender for Endpoint**.
 Compare the performance utilization before and after activating Defender for Endpoint.
-See [perfmon](/windows-server/administration/windows-commands/perfmon).
+For more informatioin, see [perfmon](/windows-server/administration/windows-commands/perfmon).

 6. **Deploy the latest version of Defender for Endpoint and use the latest releases of Windows**, ideally Windows Server 2019 or newer.
 See [Minimum requirements for Microsoft Defender for Endpoint](minimum-requirements.md).